yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-01-one-month-rap-battle.md

 * **Day 2:** Clap or tap beats while saying rhymes.

-Clara independently though of this rhyme competition: they take turns to say a word and the other person have to say a new rhyming word.
+✅ Clara independently though of this rhyme competition: they take turns to say a word and the other person have to say a new rhyming word.
 This is the same idea as the one for Day 1.

+Clara vs Yuntao = 6:2

 Step-by-step guide: